theamateurscientist/theamateurscientist.github.io/_posts/2023-06-24-Powder-Bed-Printer-Project-Introduction.md

 <iframe class="youtube-video" src="https://www.youtube-nocookie.com/embed/_btE86icDkA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
 </iframe>
 ### Custom Slicer
-A 3D printer slicer is a program that takes a 3D model, "slices" it into 2D sections, then creates code for creating the right patterns for the printer to execute.
+A 3D printer slicer is a program that takes a 3D model, "slices" it into 2D sections, then creates code for making the right movements for the printer to execute.
 I initially wanted to make the printer work with premade slicers (PrusaSlicer, Slic3r, Cura) but the gcode flavor/format they output was not suitable for my printer.
 I will share the code once I finalize it, but I ended up using some external programs along with my own Python code to create a working slicer.
 Once the program is finalized, I will create a seperate post going into more detail about what it does and how it works.
 ### Manufacturing Usable Powder
 Since I wanted to be able to print whatever material I desired, I experimented with creating my own powders.
 To get the fineness of powder I need (around 40 micron) I jerry-rigged a ball mill setup using an old vitamin bottle, a lathe, and some steel ball bearings.
 It works suprisingly well to smash the starting materials.